Broome v Cassell & Co Ltd: The Destruction of Convoy PQ-17

 In 1968, the British author David Irving finished a manuscript on the destruction of Convoy PQ 17.
 Originally titled The Knight's Move, it contained several attacks on Broome's conduct during the operation, and generally blamed him for the destruction of the convoy.
 In particular, it accused Broome of having disobeyed instructions given by Rear-Admiral Hamilton, and had taken the convoy too close to the Norwegian coast, thus exposing it to attacks from land-based Luftwaffe aeroplanes.
-Furthermore, it accused Broome of having misunderstood the Admiralty's signals, of deserting the convoy because of cowardice, and of not caring about the fate of the merchant ships under his protection.
+It accused Broome of having misunderstood the Admiralty's signals, of deserting the convoy because of cowardice, and of not caring about the fate of the merchant ships under his protection.

 In October 1966, Irving submitted the manuscript to his publishers, William Kimber & Co Ltd, who in turn sent the manuscript for review to Captain Stephen Roskill, formerly the official historian of the Royal Navy.
 Roskill replied that "this book reeks of defamation and any publisher should be very cautious before issuing it."
 At the same time, Irving sent the manuscript to Captain John Litchfield (who had been present at the time) and to Donald McLachlan.
 Both men rejected Irving's attacks on Broome and condemned his conclusions.
 Irving also sent the manuscript to Broome, who reacted angrily and threatened legal action.
 In November 1966, William Kimber told Irving that they were not prepared to publish the manuscript.

 Irving then took the manuscript to Cassell in December 1966.
 In March the following year, Cassell agreed to publish the manuscript in book form, despite Broome's threats.
 The title was changed to The Destruction of Convoy PQ-17.
 The publishing contract contained an indemnity clause in which Irving undertook to indemnify Cassell if the book was found to be libellous.
 Upon hearing of the book's impending publication, Broome wrote to Cassell, who assured him that major changes had been made to the original manuscript, which was not the case.
 In early 1968, Cassell issued 60 proof copies of the book, along with an advertisement, but stopped the publication in February 1968.

 In March 1968, Broome issued a writ for libel against Cassel and Irving in respect of the proof copies.
 In June, the defendants entered pleas of justification and fair comment.
 In August 1968, Cassell again changed its mind, and issued the book in hardcover.
 Broome issued another writ for libel.
 The two actions were consolidated and was listed for trial in January 1970.
 Two days before the first hearing, Cassell issued a paperback edition of the book, possibly in anticipation of the publicity the trial would bring.